jimdigriz/bratwurst/board/ar7/wag54g/README.md

 # Building

-Go through the 'Configuration' section of the [main instructions](README.md) and type the following to build the firmware:
+Work through [Configuration](README.md#configuration) and then type the following to build the firmware:

     make ar7/wag54g